ipveka/Procurer/README.md

 2. **Shipments Plan**: When orders arrive at the warehouse
 3. **Inventory Levels**: Stock levels throughout the planning horizon
 4. **Demand vs Supply**: Comparison of customer demand vs. available supply

-All plots are optimized for clarity with y-axis starting at 0 when appropriate, grid lines, and clear legends.

-## How to Contribute or Extend
-- To add a new solver, subclass `BaseSolver` and follow the helper-based structure (see `solvers/linear.py`, `solvers/nonlinear.py`, `solvers/heuristic.py`)
-- To add new constraints or objectives, add a helper or extend the relevant method
-- All code should be type-annotated and clearly commented
-- Run `pytest` to verify correctness after any change

 ## Running & Testing
 - Install requirements: `pip install -r requirements.txt`